Technology Governance and Digital Transformation

 Please pay attention as this programme you are applying for, has specific prerequisites:

-- There are no formal requirements for any field of graduation, or for specific test scores that tend to measure how well one takes these tests.
-Because of its specific focus and trans-disciplinary approach, the MA is equally interesting as a first graduate degree right after undergraduate education, as an additional graduate degree after a less trans-disciplinary one, and as an early- or mid-career professional degree for those working in technology government fields, such as ministries, development and promotion authorities, and private companies and NGOs dealing with the subject matter.
+There are no formal requirements for any field of graduation, or for specific test scores that tend to measure how well one takes these tests.
+Because of its specific focus and trans-disciplinary approach, the MA is equally interesting as a first graduate degree right after undergraduate education, as an additional graduate degree after a less trans-disciplinary one, and as an early- or mid-career professional degree for those working in technology management and digitization fields, such as ministries, development and promotion authorities, and private companies and NGOs dealing with the subject matter.

 For general admission requirements please visit the Admissions section.

 Head of the programme

 e-mail: egert dot juuse at ttu dot ee